-UPDATE October 2020: Owing to the Coronavirus (COVID-19) outbreak and complications affecting international travel the Trust’s programme of visitors for 2020 was suspended in April.
-In light of the current uncertainty and continuing risk of the spread of infection, the programme has now been postponed in its entirety until 2021.
-All candidates who were awarded places to visit us in 2020 (see below) have been offered alternative dates next year.
-For this reason there will be no applications process this year and all places for 2021 should be considered filled.
-The Trust will invite applications in autumn next year for visits to London in 2022.
+UPDATE March 2021: Owing to the Coronavirus (COVID-19) outbreak and complications affecting international travel the Trust’s programme of visitors continues to be suspended and will remain so until the September 2021 at the earliest.
+All candidates whose visits have been affected (see below) have been offered alternative dates in 2022.
+For this reason it is likely that there will be no applications process this year and all places for 2022 should be considered filled.
+The Trust will invite applications in autumn 2022 for visits to London the following year.

-The Trust recognises that visits may remain impossible in 2021, and the programme will remain suspended until visitors from overseas can safely be accommodated without any risk to the health of the Trust’s staff and the permanent residents at its two London houses, or to the visitors themselves.
-We are nonetheless hopeful that it will be possible to resume the programme in the Spring and in any case will continue to keep prospective visitors informed of developments.
+The programme will remain suspended until visitors from overseas can safely be accommodated without any risk to the health of the Trust’s staff and the permanent residents at its two London houses, or to the visitors themselves.
+We are nonetheless hopeful that it will be possible to resume the programme from September and in any case will continue to keep prospective visitors informed of developments.

 The following students and scholars were awarded places to study in London with the support of the Trust in 2020.
 Their places have been held over for 2021/22.

 ABDELFATTAH, Asmaa, Curator, Egyptian Museum, Cairo; MA in Egyptology, Cairo University, EGYPT: ‘The Religious Iconography located beneath the head of the mummy on the coffins of the twenty first dynasty.’